divyadhimaan/algo-vault/SDE-200/linkedList/01-reverse-linkedList.md

 Given the `head` of a singly linked list, reverse the list, and return the reversed list.

 ## Iterative Solution
-Like flipping a chain link by link as you walk along it.
+`Analogy`: Like flipping a chain link by link as you walk along it.

 ```cpp
 class Solution {